JOIN THE 'FRIENDS WITH BENEFITS' COMMUNITY →

 The Ordinary Hyaluronic Acid 2% + B5 serum

-Every guys knows they should wash and moisturize their face, but in practice, this often ends up somewhere just ahead of flossing in terms of grooming priorities.
+Every guys knows they should wash and moisturize their face, but in practice?
+Well, this step often ends up somewhere just ahead of flossing in terms of grooming priorities.
+As in, sometimes it happens…sometimes it doesn’t.

 Dudes usually have oilier skin than women, especially in their twenties, so look for oil-fighting cleansers (to keep dirt and sebum off your face) and oil-free moisturizers (to seal in moisture and prevent wrinkles in the future).